-When I returned to campus for my sophomore year, I imploded.
+When I returned to campus for my second year, I imploded.
 I kept myself disorientingly busy, both academically and socially, an effort calibrated to evade processing my feelings towards my father’s health.
-Dating proved a fruitful distraction and a novel experience: In high school, I had been shy around boys, too stressed over preparing for college.
+Dating proved a fruitful distraction and a novel experience: In high school, I had been shy around boys, too stressed over preparing for university.
 The last time I had referred to someone as my “boyfriend,” I was 14.
-So in college, I rationalized that my increased interest in dating apps and frat parties was simply me catching up on missed opportunities.
+So in college, I rationalised that my increased interest in dating apps and frat parties was simply me catching up on missed opportunities.

 So, I dated a lot.
 But I never really settled down.
 I watched my friends move into long-term relationships, but my track record continued on like a sequence of morse code: short situationships interspersed between long dashes of self-imposed abstinence.

 I had my own hypotheses: I was averse to commitment; I was emotionally unavailable; I was too picky; I wasn’t picky enough.
 Some of these self-accusations were perhaps true, but the blanket statements camouflaged a more incisive assessment: I gravitated towards men who preferred a superficial connection, who wouldn’t ask why I always left my phone face-up on the dinner table or why I peeled the skin of my thumb off in strips.
-It meant I could avoid explaining why I knew the layout of the Hospital of the University of Pennsylvania as well as I knew the layout of my first dorm.
+It meant I could avoid explaining why I knew the layout of the hospital as well as I knew the layout of my first dorm.

 My struggle was an open secret.
 I had started publishing essays about navigating the inverted dynamics his illness had presented in our relationship, how I went from child to inept caregiver.
 My father didn’t require assistance with his day-to-day life, but he did need an advocate, someone who could language broker at doctors appointments, who could translate his dense medical records.
 As the only child of immigrant parents, I was the logical choice for this role, the only choice.